danielcalencar/raszzprime/README.md

 ## Building RA-SZZ

 Currently, RA-SZZ uses Apache Ant as the building tool for its core components.
-In order to run RA-SZZ the components should be build in the following order (assuming you are at the raszzprime/ directory).
+In order to run RA-SZZ, the components should be build in the following order (assuming you are at the raszzprime/ directory).

 ```
-$ cd connector-core/
+$ cd connector-core
 $ ant compile

-$ cd ../DiffJ/
+$ cd ../DiffJ
 $ ant compile

 $ cd ../Refactoring_Miner_Adapted
 $ ant compile

-$ cd ../refdiff-core/
+$ cd ../refdiff-core
 $ ant compile

-$ cd ../RA-SZZ/
+$ cd ../RA-SZZ
 $ ant build
 ```